I don’t distribute my music in any conventional way anymore, for a lot of different reasons. These days it’s “free mailing list only”.

 I got the albums I made in that time about as loud as anything else out there.
 The tradeoff was some nasty digital distortion in places where none ever should have been allowed to live.
 I was okay with it for a while, until I wasn’t anymore, and then it bothered me for a long time.
 Going back and undoing all the damage I did was long overdue.
 While it was slow, sometimes tedious work, in the end it was worth it.

 One other thing — if you ever come across anyone selling any of my music in any format, please let me know so I can bring a stop to it.
 My music is not for sale.
 I don’t make it to generate money or attention.
 I make it because I need to make it to feel whole.
-If anyone ever tries to make you pay for it, they’re acting without my knowledge and against my wishes, they’re defiling everything I stand for, and none of the money is ending up in my pocket.
+If anyone ever tries to make you pay for it, they’re acting without my knowledge and against my wishes, and they’re defiling everything I stand for.
+They’re also pocketing whatever money they make for themselves.